Chefmine8/audio_cast/README.md

 - cava
 - fping

-The mobile (in development, expected within the week) and lightweight ("allegee") versions do not have any dependencies except for PulseAudio or PipeWire.
+The mobile (only server file run, client is in development) and lightweight ("allegee") versions do not have any dependencies except for PulseAudio or PipeWire.

 ---